Blog

 by

-Support AgentEven with all that is done to ensure the voting experience is as simple as possible, there will inevitably be the occasional request for assistance from a voter.
-Sometimes these requests come to ElectionsOnline, sometimes the voter will choose to directly contact the organization conducting the election.
-If a voter directly contacts you, the client, it is most preferable to them to receive resolution to their question right then and there without you having to in turn contact ElectionsOnline or instruct the voter to do so.
-What follows are examples of how I might personally handle a phone call for voter support so that you as a client conducting your own election will know where to at least begin in providing the same type of service.
+Support AgentDespite all that is done to ensure the voting experience is as simple as possible, there will inevitably be the occasional request for assistance from a voter.
+When a voter contacts you it is most preferable to them to receive resolution to their question right then and there without you having to in turn contact Skypunch.
+What follows are examples of how I might personally handle a phone call for voter support so that you at least know where to begin.

-Voter: Hello, I have an email instructing me to vote, but it’s not accepting my login data.
+Voter: Hello, I have an email instructing me to vote, but it does not take me to a ballot.

 Response One